June 9, 2022

 I don’t know if it’s the best response, but I feel like it’s the most practical, the most realistic, because the last thing I would want to do as a clinician is put someone in a traumatic situation.
 Do no harm.

 I’m so open to this conversation because it’s a passion of mine to talk about gender, and sexuality with people and to raise support and understanding.
-So if you ever have a question, thought, concern, or just want more info & resources, I’m happy to have those conversations.
+So if you ever have a question, thought, concern, or just want more info & resources, just give us a call.
+We’re happy to have those conversations.

 7 Mood-Boosting Tips